Michelle Fraiser – Director and Higher Court Advocate

 I qualified as a solicitor in 1980.
 I started my own general legal practice in 1984 but eventually chose to specialise in criminal law and mental health law.
 For far too many years I travelled all over England representing clients in courts and psychiatric hospitals.
 My practice eventually merged with another successful legal practice in Northampton when I chose to concentrate my efforts in the field of criminal law.
 My range of work now takes me from advising in police stations outside normal working hours to representing in trials during working hours.
 It is work I greatly enjoy and I am pleased to say that the long tradition of successful outcomes continue to this day.
 I am always prepared to assist those who require legal assistance in the field of criminal law as indeed are my friends and colleagues at this leading criminal practice.

 Our team are able to assist you at the Police Station, the Magistrates Court and also the Crown Court and provide a cradle to grave service.
-Michelle, Gill, John, Alistair and Liam all have their higher rights.
-Maxine and William are barristers and Andy and Retesh will complete their Crown Court training early in 2017.
+Michelle, Andy, Gill, John, Alistair and Liam all have their higher rights.
 The whole team will be able to assist at any venue providing depth of coverage, service and experience.

 “professional at all times”